 Utah Support Advocates for Recovery Awareness

-Since its founding in 2007, USARA (Utah Support Advocates for Recovery Awareness) has served thousands of individuals recovering from the effects of substance use disorders on the person, families, and the community.
-Recognized as a Non Profit (501-3C), USARA is Utah’s premier Recovery Resource Community Center.
-The primary message we communicate tirelessly is that recovery is possible and there are no dreams that are unattainable.
+Since its founding in 2006, USARA (Utah Support Advocates for Recovery Awareness) has served thousands of individuals recovering from the effects of substance use disorders on the person, families, and the community.
+Recognized as a 501(c)(3) nonprofit organization, USARA is Utah’s premier recovery community organization.

 We envision a day when public and private policies have been implemented at the local, state, and federal levels to help individuals and families get the help they need to recover, including access to effective care including health and wellness, treatment, peer support and other recovery services.
 Through advocacy, we can change policies that discriminate against people in or seeking recovery.